Implement row-level security in an on-premises Analysis Services tabular model

 Import all the necessary tables into the model as shown below.

-Once you’ve imported the necessary tables, you need to define a role called SalesTerritoryUsers with Read permission.
+Once you've imported the necessary tables, you need to define a role called SalesTerritoryUsers with Read permission.
 Select the Model menu in SQL Server Data Tools, and then select Roles.
-In the Role Manager dialog box, select New.
+In Role Manager, select New.

-Under Members tab in the Role Manager, add the users that you defined in the DimUserSecurity table in Task 1 - step 3.
+Under Members in the Role Manager, add the users that you defined in the

 =DimSalesTerritory[SalesTerritoryKey]=LOOKUPVALUE(DimUserSecurity[SalesTerritoryID], DimUserSecurity[UserName], USERNAME(), DimUserSecurity[SalesTerritoryID], DimSalesTerritory[SalesTerritoryKey])

 In this formula, the